coerciasink/boards/readme.md

 ## what this does

-it takes directories filled with pics and sub directories filled with pics, and converts it into html files linking to those images.
+It takes directories filled with pics and sub directories filled with pics, and converts it into html files linking to those images.
+It will mimic the original file structure.
 The images are arranged in a masonry format (looks like pinterest).
+You can also create a file filled with images chosen randomly from a directory.
 Click on the image to copy the image path.
 You can change the number of columns shown.
+Ignore the 'toggle layout' button for now.

 ## how to